tohoast09/DA_CNPM/README.md

 After that you can run below command to run our project in "https://localhost:3000"
 ### `npm start`
 To use the web with customer rights, login to the site with email `fakemail@gmail.com` and password `123456`.<br/>
 To use the web with admin rights, login with email `admin@gmail.com` and password `admin123`, then access the link "https://localhost:3000/admin" to go to admin page.
+Or you can go to Account page and click the button "Đi tới trang quản lý".